jodal/pykka/README.rst

 coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of libevent event loop.

+Much of the naming in Pykka is inspired by the `Akka <http://akka.io/>`_ project which implements actors on the JVM.
+Though, Pykka does not aim to be a Python port of Akka.

 Project resources
 =================